hp4k1h5/agora/README.md

 - this project would not have been possible were it not for the incredible efforts of [blessed](https://github.com/chjj/blessed) and [blessed-contrib](https://github.com/yaronn/blessed-contrib) authors and contributors.
-Though these repos are somewhat dormant and iexcli is using forked versions, my heartfelt thanks go to these teams.
+Though these repos are somewhat dormant and agora is using forked versions, my heartfelt thanks go to these teams.

 - stock search is brought to you by